 While Bonnie And Clyde were known more for their sticky fingers, Starkweather and Fugate were out to kill.
 The teenage couple were involved in a string of horrific murders in the late 1950s that inspired at least two notable films — Terrence Malick’s 1973 “Badlands” and Oliver Stone’s 1994 “Natural Born Killers.”

-Before the new season of Oxygen’s hit series, catch up on one of the original “Killer Couples” — whose story can still chill to this day.
+Before Oxygen’s hit series "Killer Couples" returns Sunday, May 23 at 8/7c catch up on one of the original “Killer Couples” — whose story can still chill to this day.

 The Beginning Of A Murder Spree